 1. The obvious: Alhambra

-Let’s get it out of the way, yes, you should visit Alhambra if you’re in Granada.
-It’s the main reason most people answer the question “Is Granada worth visiting?” with yes.
+Letā€™s get it out of the way, yes, you should visit Alhambra if youā€™re in Granada.
+It’s one of the best things to see in Granada and it’s the main reason most people answer the question “Is Granada worth visiting?” with yes.

 Check out more of my tips for a visit to Alhambra before your trip there.

-🤩 Don’t forget to buy your Skip the Line Alhambra Ticket now
+šŸ¤© Get your Skip the Line Alhambra Ticket now

-2. Find the best viewpoint in Granada
+2. Find the Best Viewpoint in Granada

 Granada is quite hilly, which can be exhausting when walking anywhere, but you get some great viewing points because of it.
 Most viewpoints are considered good if you have a great view of Alhambra from them.

-The viewpoint Mirador de San Cristóbal is close to the Mirador de San Nicolás, it gives you a great view of the town of Granada without a lot of people there, but you don’t have a view of Alhambra from there.
+• The viewpoint Mirador de San CristĆ³bal is close to the Mirador de San NicolĆ”s, it gives you a great view of the town of Granada without a lot of people there, but you donā€™t have a view of Alhambra from there.

-Now to my favourite viewpoint: Right in front of the Ermita de San Miguel Alto, you get an amazing view of the city and Alhambra, with hardly a crowd at all.
+• Now to my favourite viewpoint: Right in front of the Ermita de San Miguel Alto, you get an amazing view of the city and Alhambra, with hardly a crowd at all.
 We enjoyed a lovely, quiet sunset there.

-But basically, any viewpoint in Sacromonte, a neighbourhood of Granada I’ll talk more about later, gives you a great view of Alhambra.
+• Basically, any viewpoint in Sacromonte, a neighbourhood of Granada Iā€™ll talk more about later, gives you a great view of Alhambra.

 3. Same As In Every European City: Visit The Cathedral

+It really is on almost every European cityā€™s to-do list, go and check out the cathedral.
 In Granada, the cathedral is in the same building as the Royal Chapel of Granada and the Iglesia Parroquial del Sagrario.
 All three have separate entrances.

-4. Stroll Around Albaycín, The Arab Quarter
+4. Stroll Around AlbaycĆn, The Arab Quarter

-Sometimes I think it’s a bit awkward when I hear visit a neighbourhood because I’m always asking myself: Where exactly does the neighbourhood begin?
+Sometimes I think itā€™s a bit awkward when I hear visit a neighbourhood because Iā€™m always asking myself: Where exactly does the neighbourhood begin?
 Have I already seen the best parts of the neighbourhood?
-And so on.
 But you should definitely go see the Arab Quarter in Granada.

-Doesn’t matter if you know exactly where the Arab Quarter starts.
-Once you’re there, you’ll know.
+Doesnā€™t matter if you know exactly where the Arab Quarter starts.
+Once youā€™re there, youā€™ll know.
 There are no specific must-see places, just walking around the small cobblestone alleys, surrounded by white buildings is magical.

 5. Go Shopping

 Usually, shopping would never be on my to-do list in a new city, BUT I just love those colourful stalls in Granada.
-There are two spots for the Moroccan market feeling, Calle Calderería Nueva and Calle Alcaiceria.
+There are two spots for the Moroccan market feeling, Calle CaldererĆa Nueva and Calle Alcaiceria.

-In Calle Alcaiceria you can find the remains of the big bazaar.
-Nowadays it’s not really a bazaar anymore, it’s basically just souvenir shops and the only remnant from the cloth and silk trade from the bazaar are the touristy hippy pants.
+• In Calle Alcaiceria next to the cathedral, you can find the remains of the big bazaar.
+Nowadays itā€™s not really a bazaar anymore, itā€™s basically just souvenir shops and the only remnant from the cloth and silk trade from the bazaar are the touristy hippy pants.

 6. Sit Down In a Teahouse

-In the Arab Quarter, especially in the street Calderería Nueva, you can find multiple teahouses.
+In the Arab Quarter, especially in the street CaldererĆa Nueva, you can find multiple teahouses.
 The traditional Moorish Teahouses offer a variety of classic and exotic tea flavours.
+They are quite touristy, especially in the popular street.
+But I think, itā€™s still worth it.

 When you enter, you feel immediately transported to a place far away.
-It’s not for nothing Calle Calderería Nueva is called “Little Morocco”.
-Another great reason why you should answer the question “Is Granada worth visiting?” with yes.
+Itā€™s not for nothing Calle CaldererĆa Nueva is called ā€œLittle Moroccoā€.
+Where else in Spain do you get that Moroccan atmosphere?

-You can get some vegan sweets on the same street at Andalusí Nujaila though, a little bakery that sells vegan baklava.
+Most tea houses also serve sweets, but none of the three I visited had any vegan sweets (or at least the staff didnā€™t know about it).
+You can get some vegan sweets on the same street at AndalusĆ Nujaila though, a little bakery that sells vegan baklava.

 7. Visit the Cave Houses in Sacromonte

 Sacromonte is the next neighbourhood you should not miss out on in Granada.
-It’s historically known as the “Gypsy Quarter”, nowadays 50 000 Roma still live in Granada and a lot of them live in Sacromonte.
+Itā€™s historically known as the ā€œGypsy Quarterā€, nowadays 50 000 Roma still live in Granada and a lot of them live in Sacromonte.

 The neighbourhood is known for its cave houses, houses that are built into the mountain.